The World Is Not Enough (Nintendo 64 video game): Plot

 The game's plot closely follows that of the film.
-MI6 agent James Bond is sent to Bilbao, Spain to meet a Swiss banker and retrieve money for Robert King, a friend of M who purchased a classified report from the Russian Atomic Energy Department.
+MI6 agent James Bond is sent to Spain to meet a banker and retrieve money for Robert King, a friend of M who purchased a classified report from the Russian Atomic Energy Department.
 The report, which was taken from a dead MI6 agent, is believed to contain information about terrorists who have attacked King's oil pipeline in Kazakhstan.
-Bond asks the banker who killed the MI6 agent, but he is unexpectedly killed by an assassin.
+Bond asks the banker who killed the MI6 agent, but the banker is killed by an assassin.
 Bond escapes with the money and takes it to the MI6 headquarters in London.
-A terrorist group then launches an attack on the MI6 headquarters, prompting Bond to pursue the assassin through a London Underground station.
+A terrorist group launches an attack on the MI6 headquarters, prompting Bond to pursue the assassin through a London Underground station.
 Bond offers her protection, but she ultimately kills herself by exploding a hot air balloon.
-The MI6 traces the recovered money to a KGB agent-turned-terrorist known as Renard, who previously kidnapped King's daughter, Elektra.
+MI6 traces the recovered money to a KGB agent-turned-terrorist known as Renard, who previously kidnapped King's daughter, Elektra.
 M assigns Bond to protect Elektra, who is about to oversee the construction of an oil pipeline in Azerbaijan.

 During a tour of the pipeline's proposed route in the mountains, Bond and Elektra are attacked by a hit squad in armed, paraglider-equipped snowmobiles.
 Bond suspects the attack was caused by Elektra's head of security, Davidov, and decides to kill him before taking his place on a flight to a Russian ICBM base in Kazakhstan.
 There, Bond meets nuclear physicist Christmas Jones and learns that Renard managed to steal plutonium from a nuclear warhead.
-To get a lead on where Renard might be hiding, Bond visits a former Russian mafia adversary, Valentin Zukovsky, who reveals that Elektra was in exchange for the use of a submarine currently being captained by his nephew.
+To get a lead on where Renard might be hiding, Bond visits a former Russian mafia adversary, Valentin Zukovsky, who reveals that Elektra was in exchange for the use of a submarine being captained by his nephew.
 Jones realises that if Renard were to insert the stolen plutonium into the submarine's nuclear reactor, the resulting nuclear explosion would destroy Istanbul, sabotaging the Russians' oil pipeline in the Bosporus.
 In Istanbul, Bond and Jones are captured by Elektra's henchmen.
 Jones is taken aboard the submarine, while Bond is taken to the Maiden's Tower.
 With the help of Zukovsky, Bond kills Elektra and boards the submarine.
 Ultimately, Bond finds Renard in the submarine's reactor and kills him before escaping with Jones.